gentoo-mirror/xlibre/README.md

 * xf86-video-voodoo
 * xf86-video-wsfb
 * xf86-video-xgi

-For `xf86-input-keyboard` there is already a pull request to [bring back the Linux support](https://github.com/X11Libre/xf86-input-keyboard/pull/1).
-For `xf86-input-mouse` there is [another one](https://github.com/X11Libre/xf86-input-mouse/pull/1) too.

 If you are using any hardware that requires one of the above drivers then don't hesitate and [open an issue](https://github.com/X11Libre/ports-gentoo/issues).
 We will see what we can do.